ethereum-optimism/optimism/specs/dispute-game-interface.md

     /// @param rootClaim The root claim of the dispute game event DisputeGameCreated(address indexed disputeProxy, GameType indexed gameType, Claim indexed rootClaim);

-    /// @notice `games` is a mapping that maps the hash of `gameType ++ rootClaim ++ extraData` to the deployed
+    /// @notice `games` queries an internal a mapping that maps the hash of `gameType ++ rootClaim ++ extraData`
-    ///         `DisputeGame` clone.
+    ///          to the deployed `DisputeGame` clone.
     /// @dev `++` equates to concatenation.
     /// @param gameType The type of the DisputeGame - used to decide the proxy implementation
     /// @param rootClaim The root claim of the DisputeGame.
     /// @param extraData Any extra data that should be provided to the created dispute game.
-    /// @return _proxy The clone of the `DisputeGame` created with the given parameters. address(0) if nonexistent. function games(GameType gameType, Claim rootClaim, bytes calldata extraData) external view returns (IDisputeGame _proxy);
+    /// @return _proxy The clone of the `DisputeGame` created with the given parameters.
+Returns `address(0)` if nonexistent. function games(GameType gameType, Claim rootClaim, bytes calldata extraData) external view returns (IDisputeGame _proxy);

     /// @notice `gameImpls` is a mapping that maps `GameType`s to their respective `IDisputeGame` implementations.
     /// @param gameType The type of the dispute game.
     /// @return _impl The address of the implementation of the game type.
+Will be cloned on creation of a new dispute game
+    ///               with the given `gameType`.
-Will be cloned on creation. function gameImpls(GameType gameType) public view returns (IDisputeGame _impl);
+    function gameImpls(GameType gameType) public view returns (IDisputeGame _impl);

     /// @notice The owner of the contract.